 GUARANTY

-This GUARANTY is made and given the ____ day of _____________, 2000, by BP AMOCO CORPORATION, an Indiana corporation (hereinafter referred to as “GUARANTOR”) in favor of (hereinafter referred to as “BENEFICIARY”).
+This GUARANTY is made and given the ____ day of _____________, 2000, by BP AMOCO CORPORATION, an Indiana corporation (hereinafter referred to as “GUARANTOR”) in favor of Northern Natural Gas Company and/or Transwestern Pipeline Company (hereinafter referred to as “BENEFICIARY”).

-GUARANTOR enters into this GUARANTY in consideration of BENEFICIARY having entered into or entering into contracts for the purchase, sale or exchange of natural gas (hereinafter referred to as “COVERED TRANSACTIONS”) with GUARANTOR’S subsidiary, BP ENERGY COMPANY, “formerly known as AMOCO ENERGY TRADING CORPORATION”, a Delaware Corporation, (hereinafter referred to as “BUYER”).
+GUARANTOR enters into this GUARANTY in consideration of BENEFICIARY having entered into or entering into contracts for the transportation, storage, purchase, sale, or exchange of natural gas, including but not limited to transactions involving imbalance (hereinafter referred to as “COVERED TRANSACTIONS”) with GUARANTOR’S subsidiary, BP ENERGY COMPANY, “formerly known as AMOCO ENERGY TRADING CORPORATION”, a Delaware Corporation, (hereinafter referred to as “BUYER”).
 GUARANTOR acknowledges the benefit to it of the contract(s) between BENEFICIARY and BUYER.

 1. GUARANTOR hereby irrevocably and unconditionally guarantees to